|Other TX Resources|

 1917-18 WWI Draft Registrations

-Morris County was created on March 6, 1875 from Titus County.
+Allen County was created on March 6, 1875 from Titus County.
 This county was named for William Wright Morris, a planter and state legislator .

-Areas bordering to Morris County are Bowie County (north), Cass County (east), Marion County (southeast), Upshur County (south), Camp County (southwest), Titus County (west), Red River County (northwest).
+Bordering Counties are Bowie County (north), Cass County (east), Marion County (southeast), Upshur County (south), Camp County (southwest), Titus County (west), Red River County (northwest).

 Morris County vital records can be found at the Texas Office of Vital Records has copies of birth and death records reported from 1903.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Texas for current fees and application process.